calipho-sib/nextprot-elements/term/README.md

 |nodeDistancer|Takes the API response and produces the array in with distances.
 It then calls `getSubgraphs`.|
 |getSubgraphs|Loops throught the distance arrays and produces subgraphs in dot format. |
 |getNodeColor|If/else to fill the nodes either with white or green.
 (Level 0 is highlighted in green)  |

+## Extra:

+The color code could be easily implemented in dot language (eg `  a->b[fontcolor=red]` will connect node a to b with a red node).

+However, information on the relationship between nodes must come from the API.
+A simple if/else could be added to `edgesDotBuild` to specify the color according to the attribute of the edge.